dejapong/Color-Range-Explorer/README.md

 # Color Scale Explorer

-An interactive user interface for exploring the range of a color scale, while mapping it onto scientific data
+ColorRangeExplorer is an interactive user interface for exploring the range of a color scale, while mapping it onto scientific data.
+This implementation is written in Javascript, and runs in a web browser.